anasfik/nostr/README.md

   );
 ```

-As it is explained, this will require you to set every single value of the event manually, including the `id` and `sig` values, or you can rely on the package for doing the hard part and create a `NostrEvent.fromPartialData(...)` which requires only the direct fields to be set and the rest will be handled automatically.
+As it is explained, this will require you to set every single value of the event manually, including the `id` and `sig` values.

+This package covers you in thus part and offers a `NostrEvent.fromPartialData(...)` which requires only the direct fields to be set and the rest will be handled automatically so you don't need to worry about it.

 ```dart
   final event = NostrEvent.fromPartialData(